Economic growth

+The U.S. economy experienced accelerated growth in the spring of 2025, fueled by increasing consumer expenditure and decreasing imports, as reported by new government statistics.
+The gross domestic product (GDP) expanded at an annualized rate of 3.8 percent during the April to June timeframe.
+In the initial quarter of 2025, the U.S. economy contracted at a rate of 0.6 percent as businesses relied on imports to navigate President Donald Trump’s tariffs.

-Determinants of per capita GDP growth
+Determinants of economic growth

 In national income accounting, per capita output can be calculated using the following factors: output per unit of labor input (labor productivity), hours worked (intensity), the percentage of the working-age population actually working (participation rate) and the proportion of the working-age population to the total population (demographics).
 "The rate of change of GDP/population is the sum of the rates of change of these four variables plus their cross products."

-Economists distinguish between long-run economic growth and short-run economic changes in production.
-Short-run variation in economic growth is termed the business cycle.
-Generally, economists attribute the ups and downs in the business cycle to fluctuations in aggregate demand.
-In contrast, economic growth is concerned with the long-run trend in production due to structural causes such as technological growth and factor accumulation.
+Short-term economic changes happen around long-term changes, though they are unpredictable.
+Recessions may occur, causing GDP to fall, along with productivity, causing unemployment to rise.